fanxiaohong/MVMS-RCN/README.md

-# MVMS-RCN: A Deep Unfolding CT Reconstruction with Multi-sparse-view and Multi-scale Refinement-correction
+# MVMS-RCN: A Dual-Domain Unfolding CT Reconstruction with Multi-sparse-view and Multi-scale Refinement-correction

 This repository contains sparse-view CT reconstruction pytorch codes for the following paper：
-Xiaohong Fan, Ke Chen, Huaming Yi, Yin Yang*, and Jianping Zhang*, “MVMS-RCN: A Deep Unfolding CT Reconstruction with Multi-sparse-view and Multi-scale Refinement-correction”, 2024.
+Xiaohong Fan, Ke Chen, Huaming Yi, Yin Yang*, and Jianping Zhang*, “MVMS-RCN: A Dual-Domain Unfolding CT Reconstruction with Multi-sparse-view and Multi-scale Refinement-correction”, 2024.
 Under review.

 These codes are built on PyTorch and tested on Ubuntu 18.04/20.04 (Python3.x, PyTorch>=0.4) with Intel Xeon Silver 4214 CPU and Tesla V100-PCIE-32GB GPU.